CaterinaBi/udacity-ai-programming/README.md

 While one of the classifications done by AlexNet, which classified a boston terrier as a basenji, was really ill-advised - the two breeds don't even share similar colours.

 ![This is an image that compares boston terriers and basenjis](images/dog_comparison4.png)

+### Comments on the results

+Of the three architectures, VGG was by far best in all classification tasks.
+It indeed classified correctly all 'dogs' vs. 'non dogs', like AlexNet, while ResNet only scored 90% in the identification of 'non dogs'.
+VGG was also impressive at identifying dog breeds, where it scored 93.33%, and mis-indentified two images with very similar breeds (great pyrenees with kuvaszs, and beagles with walker hounds).
+AlexNet and ResNet made less obvious mistakes, with AlexNet going as far as mis-identifying two dog breeds which don't event share the same fur colours.

+However, the running time of VGG was considerably greater than those of AlexNet and Resnet: respectively, the three architectures took 35", 6" and 3" to perform the task.
+I would be curious to test the three architectures on a wider range of images.

+## Additional task: Uploading 4 new images to further test the performance of the three architectures